Icon-Newsletter-smaller

 How Long Does It Take Before You Get Separation Pay?

 You should receive your separation pay at the same time you receive your final pay.
-You should receive both within 30 days from your termination effectivity date, unless there is a more favorable company policy, or you have an agreement with your employer.
+You should receive both within 30 days from your termination effectivity date, unless there is a more favorable company policy, or you have a different agreement with your employer.

 Final Thoughts